 One of the most heated debates in the property tax world is the key differences between property taxes for multi-family and single-family properties during tax season.

 Is one better than the other?
 Is there even a difference?
-These are both important questions that should be addressed before property tax season rolls around.
+These are both important questions that should be addressed with your property tax consultant before tax season rolls around.

 At The Hegwood Group, we don’t believe in leaving our clients in the dark when it comes to their property taxes for multi-family homes.
-Prepare for next property tax season by educating yourself.
-Find out the answers to the most common questions on this issue and take a look at some of the pros and cons for each property tax situation.
+Prepare for the next property tax season by educating yourself about how you can save money through our .

 The definition of a multi-family residence is based on a property that has separate housing units for separate families.
 Some examples include apartment complexes and properties that have separate homes built on them with their own entrances.
 Yes, aside from the physical differences there are differences between the two when it comes to property taxes.

-In a single-family residence, they are not taxed under the same structure of a multi-family property.
+In a single-family residence, the homeowners are not taxed under the same structure as a multi-family property.
 According to The National Multi Housing Council, apartment complexes and similar properties routinely pay more in property taxes each year.
 Of all expenses for multi-family properties, property taxes account for the highest paid expense each year.
 This is why so many people seek out business property tax consulting, in an effort to lower their property taxes.

-While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties, the doesn’t generally mean that all is bad.
+While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties.
 Even though there are higher tax rates in multi-family property taxes, these types of properties make paying your taxes simple.

 Some single-family owners own multiple properties across the state or nation.
 Unless they are part of a multi-family complex, these owners are paying their property taxes on several separate tax bills.